 I was very keen on trying out the CoziGo Sleep Easy cover as soon as I had heard about it.
 It doubles up as a stroller cover AND fits on airline bassinets to help them sleep.
 (Formerly known as Fly Babee) Any product that helps my baby sleep, especially on the ultra long haul flight from UK to Australia, instantly grabs my attention!

+UPDATE: This product is no longer available to purchase.
 Another gadget, the SkyBaby Travel Mattress, is essentially a supportive mattress which enables you to comfortably hold baby when travelling, and is especially useful if you are unable to get a bassinet seat.
 Even so, it still gives support whilst feeding, and can save your arms from aching as you can rest baby comfortably on your lap.

 Travel Gear for Toddlers

 Travelling or flying with a toddler, can be the trickiest stage as they are now mobile and more vocal with their likes and dislikes!
 Below are some more toddler travel accessories varying from travel beds, travel strollers to gadgets to help them sleep whilst on the move and more.